Amazon RDS Blue/Green Deployments

 Sharing

-• RDS Automated Backups cannot be shared.
+• RDS Automated Backups cannot be shared directly.
 You can copy the automated backup to a manual snapshot to share.

-• RDS Manual Snapshots can be shared with the public and with other AWS Accounts.
+• RDS Manual Snapshots can be shared with the public and with up to 20 other AWS Accounts.

 Use case

-• RDS Backups are Good for disaster recovery
+• RDS Automated Backups are good for disaster recovery and compliance requirements with PITR capability.

 • RDS Snapshots can be used for checkpoint before making large changes, non-production/test environments, and final copy before deleting a database.